ProgrammingIncluded/TiddlerToHTML/README.md

+# DEPRECATED PROJECT

+This project has now been deprecated in favor of actual `export Tiddler` > `static HTML` functionality.
+The scripts have been outdated and has been a while since I last used them, please use with caution.

 # Tiddler to HTML
 Python to converts eachtiddler files (.tid) in a folder into the corresponding HTML file in another folder.